 Causes and Projects in Need of Charity Sewing

-A couple of years ago I hosted a Sew Goodness monthly challenge that taught me a lot about sewing for good causes.
+A few years ago I hosted a Sew Goodness monthly challenge that taught me a lot about sewing for good causes.
 There are SO many out there.
 My goal was to up my charity sewing and contributions.
 Ideally, my hope was to sew a simple charity sewing project each month.

 Looking back I learned a lot – especially about pacing myself and how much I could manage.